rockkytb/SoftEngII-P08-SPG/README.md

 #### POST /api/products_expected

-This API receives an array of products advertised by farmer and insert one by one in the db
+This API receives an array of products advertised by farmer and insert one by one in the db and return a vector with all id created

     [
-    {"id":1,
+    {
 	"name":"Apple",
     "category":2,
     "price":1.99,
     "qty":2,
-    "farmer_id":3},
+    "farmer_id":3
+	},
     ...]

 #### GET /api/categories